Operation Benedict: Diplomacy

 On 22 June 1941, the Soviet Union was invaded by Nazi Germany and its allies.
 That evening, Winston Churchill broadcast a promise of assistance to the USSR against the common enemy.
 On 7 July, Churchill wrote to Stalin and ordered the British ambassador in Moscow, Stafford Cripps, to begin discussions for a treaty of mutual assistance.
 On 12 July, an Anglo-Soviet Agreement was signed in Moscow, to fight together and not make a separate peace.
-On the same day a Soviet commission met the Royal Navy and the RAF in London and it was decided to use the airfield at Vaenga (now Severomorsk) as a fighter base to defend ships while unloading at the ports of Murmansk, Arkhangelsk and Polyarny.
+On the same day a Soviet commission met the Royal Navy and the RAF in London and it was decided to use the airfield at Vaenga (now Severomorsk-1) as a fighter base to defend ships while unloading at the ports of Murmansk, Arkhangelsk and Polyarny.
 Ivan Maisky, the Soviet ambassador in London since 1932, replied on 18 July that new fronts in northern France and the Arctic would improve the situation in the USSR.

-Operations in the Arctic were favoured by Stalin and Churchill, but the First Sea Lord, Admiral Dudley Pound considered such proposals unsound, "with the dice loaded against us in every direction".
-The US President Franklin D. Roosevelt and Churchill met at Placentia Bay, Newfoundland on 9 August and on 12 August communicated an assurance to Stalin that the western Allies were going to provide "the very maximum of supplies".
-A joint supply mission led by W. Averell Harriman and Max Aitken (Lord Beaverbrook) arrived at Archangelsk on 27 September and on 6 October, Churchill made a commitment to sail a convoy every ten days from Iceland to north Russia.
-When Arctic convoys passed by the north of Norway into the Barents Sea, they came well into range of German aircraft, U-boats and ships operating from bases in Norway and Finland.
+Operations in the Arctic were favoured by Stalin and Churchill but the First Sea Lord, Admiral Dudley Pound considered such proposals unsound, "with the dice loaded against us in every direction".
+The US President Franklin D. Roosevelt and Churchill met at Placentia Bay in Newfoundland on 9 August and on 12 August communicated an assurance to Stalin that the western Allies were going to provide "the very maximum of supplies".
+A joint supply mission led by W. Averell Harriman and Max Aitken (Lord Beaverbrook) arrived at Arkhangelsk on 27 September and on 6 October, Churchill made a commitment to sail a convoy every ten days from Iceland to north Russia.
+When Arctic convoys passed by the north of Norway into the Barents Sea, they came well within range of German aircraft, U-boats and ships operating from bases in Norway and Finland.
 The ports of arrival, especially Murmansk, only about 15 mi east of the front line were vulnerable to attack by the Luftwaffe.